 Interview with Dr. Angela Ver Ploeg, Nationally Certified School Psychologist

 Angela Ver Ploeg came to work as a school psychologist in Alaska in 2000 after years of similar work in Ohio and Tennessee.
 She has a Master’s Degree and Educational Specialist degree.
-Van Ploeg has immersed herself in the world of children and teens with autism learning about their daily lives at school and at home.
-Her intensive study of high-functioning autism has made her both an expert and an innovator in the treatment programs she recommends to parents and teachers.
+Van Ploeg has immersed herself in the world of children and teens with Asperger’s Syndrome, learning about their daily lives at school and at home.
+Her intensive study of Asperger’s has made her both an expert and an innovator in the treatment programs she recommends to parents and teachers.
 Her insights about the unusual traits of autism are complex and often profound, but her suggestions for families have an encouraging simplicity and practicality.

 When asked about the students she sees, Ver Ploeg says they experience many problems.
 For example, a very bright student was brought to her after being expelled for the last six weeks of school.
 It was the third year in a row he had incurred expulsion.
 For these students, frustration often mounts because they do not cope well with stress.
 Many of the stresses they face involve their inability to read social cues, and, consequently, they make social mistakes and are often bullied.